-141. ENVIRONMENTAL AND SOCIAL MANAGEMENT PLAN
+141. WORKSITE ENVIRONMENTAL AND SOCIAL MANAGEMENT PLAN (WORKSITE-ESMP)

-Within 42 days of Commencement, the Contractor shall submit a Project Specific Environmental and Social Management Plan (ESMP) for approval of the Engineer.
+Within 28 days of execution of the Contract Document, the Contractor shall submit a Worksite Environmental and Social Management Plan (Worksite-ESMP) for approval of the Engineer.
 The Contractor must carry out all works in accordance with Kenyan Environmental Laws and Regulations, and the requirements of this document.
+No Works or activity shall commence on any Project Area until the Worksite-ESMP is approved by the Engineer.